Mary Calvagna, MS

 Your doctor should assess your risk for

 at your first prenatal visit.
 If you already have diabetes and you become pregnant, then you do not need to be screened for gestational diabetes.

-If you are at high risk of developing gestational diabetes (eg,
+If you have risk factors for developing gestational diabetes (such as,

 obesity, family history for